Samsung/TizenRT/docs/HowToDevelopThingsUsingSTThings.md

 - ROMFS prerequisite installation [[Details]](../tools/fs/README_ROMFS.md#pre-condition)

-### 2. To use Samsung Cloud
+### 2. To use SmartThings Cloud
-A device developed using ST Things based TizenRT can connect to Samsung Cloud.
+A device developed using ST Things based TizenRT can connect to SmartThings Cloud.
 In order to work with the cloud, it is necessary to sign up Samsung Account at [SmartThings Developers](https://smartthings.developer.samsung.com/) site.
 Then, follow the steps.
 1. Get your MNID - Manufacturer ID - on [My Page](https://smartthings.developer.samsung.com/partner/dashboard)